Are these insects the key to predicting how Xylella might spread across the country?

 Some of the most common insects known to do this are spittlebugs, otherwise known as froghoppers – in particular meadow spittlebug (Philaenus spumarius).
 This species is commonly found on UK garden plants and has been associated with spread of the disease in Italy.

-As part of our BRIGIT partnership we are asking gardeners to record sightings of the bug.
+As part of our BRIGIT partnership we asked gardeners to record sightings of the bug.
 These sightings will be plotted on a map to show the distribution of froghoppers and a pattern of how the disease might spread in the UK.

-Submit your spittle sightings, whether seen in a garden or the countryside, via the online iRecord survey.
-(You will need to register on the website to be able to submit a record.)
+Spittle sightings, whether seen in a garden or the countryside, were submitted via an online iRecord survey.